mauron85/react-native-background-geolocation/README.md

 Platform: iOS, Android

 Method will return locations, which has not been yet posted to server.
-NOTE: Locations does contain locationId.
+NOTE: Locations does contain location.id.

 | Success callback parameter | Type    | Description                    |
 |----------------------------|---------|--------------------------------|